Gnomes are hardy creatures and can endure the most severe conditions, rarely grumbling at the weather no matter how adverse.

 Because America accounts for approximately 40% of visitors to this Sir Thomas Browne centred blog, I thought it would be a nice gesture to record a few facts about his interest in America.

 It’s an extraordinary fact and testimony to his curiosity that each of Sir Thomas Browne's major writings makes mention of America.
 It was during Browne’s lifetime that mass emigration to America from Europe began.
-According to Wikipedia, itself a great American success story, the first successful English settlements were the Virginia colony in Jamestown in 1607 and the Pilgrim’s’ Plymouth Colony in 1620.
+According to Wikipedia, itself a great American success story, the earliest English settlements were the Virginia colony in Jamestown in 1607 and the Pilgrim’s’ Plymouth Colony in 1620.
 The 1628 chartering of the Massachusetts Bay Colony resulted in a wave of migration; by 1634, New England had been settled by some 10,000 Puritans.
 Between the late 1610’s and the American Revolution, about 50,000 convicts were shipped to Britain's American colonies.
 Another source of early American settlers, were those known as religious dissenters.
 Because England’s King Charles believed that his rule was a God-given right he felt justified in persecuting those who disagreed with him.
 Waves of repression led to the migration of about 20,000 Puritans to New England between 1629 and 1642, where they founded multiple colonies.

 It was against this historical background, one of political and religious ferment in England under Charles I’s rule that the newly qualified medical doctor Thomas Browne penned his Religio Medici, a Montaigne-like discourse upon the Christian virtues of Faith, Hope and Charity.
 In its labyrinthine digressions, he made the zoological query -